 Mrs. Wald Middle School English classes (all 6th, 7th and 8th graders)

-400 3x5 index cards (An index card holder is optional.)
+Mr. Wald 400 3x5 index cards (An index card holder is optional.)